raspberrypilearning/astro-pi-flight-case-mk2/en/step_9.md

 ## Create the button wires

 Firstly, you need to prepare the button wires to be able to attach them to the buttons.
-In the real flight unit, we soldered the button wires on to make them more reliable — in the kit you will find jumper wires which will do the same job.
+In the real flight unit, we soldered the button wires on to make them more reliable.
+This is the most straightforard method, but you could also use connectors if you desire a less-permenant solution.
 The colour of the wires is not important, as they are all exactly the same inside.

 + Take a coloured wire and, without cutting it, remove the black plastic sheath from **one** end.
 You can do this by pulling it off with wire cutters, or by pulling up the small tab and removing it by hand.
 This exposes a pin connector.